torch_geometric.data

 Returns the subgraph induced by the given

-, and only contains the edge types where both end points are included innode_types
+node_types, i.e. the returnedHeteroDataobject only contains the node types which are included innode_types, and only contains the edge types where both end points are included innode_types.

 Returns the subgraph induced by the given

-, and only contains the node types of the end points which are included innode_types
+edge_types, i.e. the returnedHeteroDataobject only contains the edge types which are included inedge_types, and only contains the node types of the end points which are included innode_types.

 Converts a